andrew/ultimate-awesome/README.md

 - [awesome-hacktivism](https://github.com/jmpas/awesome-hacktivism) - A curated list about Hacktivism.
 - [awesome-ai-market-maps](https://github.com/joylarkin/awesome-ai-market-maps) - An Awesome List of 300+ AI Market Maps from 2025 and 2024.
 - [awesome-tlaplus](https://github.com/kaelzhang81/awesome-tlaplus) - A curated list of TLA+ resources.
-- [awesome-healthmetrics](https://github.com/leandromineti/awesome-healthmetrics) - A curated list of awesome resources at the intersection of healthcare and AI.
 - [awesome-free-tools](https://github.com/mathewlewallen/awesome-free-tools) - Curated list of the best free (or extremely cheap) tools that are (here's the key) Easy To Integrate!.
 - [SQL-NoSQL-Guide](https://github.com/mikeroyal/SQL-NoSQL-Guide) - SQL/NoSQL DB Guide.
 Learn about SQL/NoSQL databases & Distributed Systems.
 - [awesome-qldb](https://github.com/mlewis7127/awesome-qldb) - A curated list of awesome QLDB guides, development tools, and resources.